So I finally put myself on a salary.

 Overall, disappearing accountant aside, it wasn’t bad at all…but it’s getting even easier.
 Companies like Collective (formerly Hyke…not an endorsement) offer a lot of these services in a cute package at a flat monthly rate.

-A couple of things worth noting: The S-corp deal doesn’t tend to make financial sense until you’ve cracked the $75K-$100K mark.
+A couple of things worth noting: The S-corp deal doesn’t tend to make financial sense until you’ve cracked the $75K-$100K annual revenue mark.
 (There’s some, good, skill set-neutral advice on how that plays out on this episode of High Income Business Writing)

 Also, now I file two sets of taxes…basically as myself on a W-2, and as a business (which I’m having my accountant handle.)
 I’m honestly not all that worried since it’s not like individual self-employed taxes are easy.
 Now I just have an accountant handling the business part, so my overall tax drama should be minimized.